 LILW-SL comes from many different sources.
 For the most part it is waste from maintenance operations (equipment, tools, cleaning rags, etc.) or from the operation of facilities, such as waste from the treatment of liquid or gaseous effluents at nuclear facilities (filters and resins from the treatment of water from reactors).
 It can also come from dismantling operations.
 A small amount comes from research laboratories, hospitals and industry.

 Change in the activity of low-level short-lived waste packages

 The activity of LILW-SL packages decays relatively quickly because most of the radioactive elements the waste contains have a half-life of less than 30 years.
-By way of an example, the graph shows the decay of two representative waste packages delivered to the CSA LILW waste disposal facility by EDF.
-This time the activity is measured in gigabecquerels (GBq, or billions of becquerels) per waste package.
-The much lower radioactivity of a few small amounts of long-lived elements will persist in the long term.
+To give an example, the graph shows the decay of two representative waste packages delivered to the LILW waste disposal facility by EDF.
+The activity is measured in gigabecquerels (GBq, or billions of becquerels) per waste package.
+The much contribution of a few small amounts of long-lived elements will persist in the long term.
 The thermal output of these waste packages is negligible.

 © Source Andra ©

 There is an industrial solution for the short and medium-term management of LILW-SL.
 In France it is immobilised in a gangue of concrete, then put in a surface disposal facility.
 The concrete packages are placed in a clay medium and covered with an impermeable layer and several metres of porous earth.